 Pete Davidson: Alive From New York (2020)

-The comedian riffs on his brief engagement to Ariana Grande, the time Louis C.K. tried to get him fired from Saturday Night Live, and other amusing personal details while performing his act in his hometown.
+The comedian riffs on his brief engagement to Ariana Grande, the time when a pre-scandal Louis C.K. tried to get him fired from the Saturday Night Live cast, and other amusing personal anecdotes while performing his act in his own home state.

-Why It’s A Must-Watch If You Like Pete Davidson: In Alive from New York, his first Netflix original stand-up special, Pete Davidson finds plenty of ways to shock his audience almost purely by talking about himself, including the tragic loss of his firefighter father on September 11, 2001.
+Why It’s A Must-Watch If You Like Pete Davidson: In Alive from New York, his first Netflix stand-up special, Davidson finds plenty of ways to shock his audience almost purely by talking about himself, including his life following the tragic loss of his firefighter father on September 11, 2001.

 The King Of Staten Island (2020)

-Years after the loss of his father on September 11, 2001, a young New York slacker struggles to come to terms with adulthood when his mother starts dating a new firefighter.
+Years after the loss of his father on September 11, 2001, a young New York slacker (Pete Davidson) struggles to come to terms with adulthood when his mother (Marisa Tomei) starts dating a new firefighter (fellow comedian Bill Burr).

 Big Time Adolescence (2020)

-A naive teenager (Locke & Key’s Griffin Gluck) struggles to come to terms with his approaching adulthood when he is taken under the wing of his older sister’s 23-year-old college dropout ex-boyfriend (Pete Davidson).
+A naive teenager (Locke & Key’s Griffin Gluck) struggles to come to terms with his approaching adulthood when he is taken under the wing of his older sister’s ex-boyfriend -- a 23-year-old college dropout (Davidson).